Why It Matters

-The preservation of the physical, chemical and biological integrity of the earth’s ecosystem is essential for maximum protection of public health and the environment.
-The interrelationships of air, water and land resources should be recognized in designing environmental safeguards.
-The federal government should have the major role in setting standards for environmental protection and pollution control.
+The preservation of the physical, chemical, and biological integrity of the earth’s ecosystem is essential for the maximum protection of public health and the environment.
+The interrelationships of air, water, and land resources should be recognized in designing environmental safeguards.
+The federal government should have a major role in setting standards for environmental protection and pollution control.

 Since the 1960s, we have been at the forefront of efforts to protect air, land, and water resources.
 Our approach to environmental protection and pollution control is one of problem-solving.
 The League’s environmental goals aim to prevent ecological degradation and to reduce and control pollutants before they go down the sewer, up the chimney or into the landfill.
 We support vigorous enforcement mechanisms, including sanctions for states and localities that do not comply with federal standards as well as substantial fines for noncompliance.

 In 2023, we endorsed the Children's Fundamental Rights and Climate Recovery Resolution, which recognizes the disproportionate impact of the climate crisis on the health, economic opportunities, and fundamental rights of children and the need for a national, science-based climate recovery plan to meet necessary emissions reduction targets and stabilize the climate system.